- Academic Affairs

 USGA Supported Groups

-Yuezhu Liu is a second year law student.
-She currently serves as vice president of CSSA.
+Yuezhu is a second-year law student and currently serves as vice president of CSSA.
 Yuezhu was a journalism and law double major in China.
 She became a Chinese attorney in 2013 and earned her law master degree from University of Maryland in 2014.
 Yuezhu has a strong interest in public health law, particularly the impact of the natural environment on people’s health.

-Eric is currently a 3rd year Pharmacy student, class of 2019.
-He attended UMBC during his undergrad years where he graduated in 2015 with a degree in Biology.
-Eric has a passion for traveling and helping others which is why he has been dedicated to Global Medical Brigades for the past 4 years, first discovering the organization at UMBC.
+Eric is currently a third-year pharmacy student, Class of 2019.
+He attended UMBC during his undergrad years, graduating in 2015 with a degree in Biology.
+Eric has a passion for traveling and helping others, which is why he has been dedicated to Global Medical Brigades for the past four years, first discovering the organization at UMBC.

 Ankit Dwivedi (Primary)

-Ankit is a post-doctoral fellow at IGS, UMB School of Medicine.
-He is from Delhi, India and received his PhD in Health Biology from Montpellier, France in 2016.
-His academic background is in applied Mathematics and Biology, with experience in Mathematical modelling, bioinformatics and parasitology.
-His research mainly focuses on Plasmodium Falciparum Parasite populations, anti-malarial drug resistance and malaria vaccine.
+Ankit is a postdoctoral fellow at the Institute for Genome Sciences at the School of Medicine.
+He is from Delhi, India, and received his PhD in Health Biology from Montpellier, France, in 2016.
+His academic background is in applied mathematics and biology, with experience in mathematical modeling, bioinformatics, and parasitology.
+His research mainly focuses on Plasmodium Falciparum Parasite populations, anti-malarial drug resistance, and malaria vaccine.
 He is a travel enthusiast and likes to learn about new cultures.

-Deeksha is currently pursuing her Master's in Forensic Medicine at the Graduate School.
-Originally from Bangalore, India, she received a Bachelor's degree in Forensic Science from Jain University, Bangalore.
-She loves reading books, and dancing has been her passion ever since she was six years old.
+Deeksha is currently pursuing her master's degree in Forensic Medicine at the Graduate School.
+Originally from Bangalore, India, she received a bachelor's degree in Forensic Science from Jain University, Bangalore.
+She loves reading books, and dancing has been her passion since she was 6 years old.

 Bincy Mariyam Thankachan

-Brian Golfeiz is a Baltimore native and is currently studying social work in his second year at the University of Maryland.
+Brian is a Baltimore native currently studying social work in his second year at the University of Maryland.
 Brian strongly advocates for the empowerment and social justice of all people.
-He became the president of the Jewish Student Association (JSA) in the Fall of 2016 and is a 2018 graduate candidate.
+He became the president of the Jewish Student Association (JSA) in the fall of 2016 and is a 2018 graduate candidate.